Turn more visitors into leads with WebFX

 Hear What It’s Like to Work With WebFX!

 “Working with your team has been amazing!
 Creating a new website with SEO and starting a SEM campaign is intimidating but you have made each step completely manageable and even easy!
 The regular reports and personal contact during and after the project was complete has been greatly appreciated – above and beyond.
 It’s hard to find that level of service with other companies.
 From start to finish, the management of the project was a very organized, well-thought process that was seamless for our company.”

 Social network #2.
 YouTube

 YouTube is the world’s largest video-sharing social network and community.
 It may seem odd to see YouTube listed as a social media option for industrial companies.
 After all, YouTube is probably best known for its many videos of cats jumping in and out of boxes.

 But despite its reputation as a time-wasting website, YouTube offers a lot of potential value to industrial companies like yours.
 That value lies in how-to videos and demonstrations.
-This is where you get the chance to show your potential clients exactly what you can do with all of your industrial equipment.
+This is where you get the chance to show your potential clients exactly what you can do with all of your industrial equipment and manufacturing products.

 Better yet, you can establish a reputation for yourself as one of the leading authorities in your industry.
 You’re showing people how your equipment works, why it’s important, and how you help your clients.
 For anyone who’s still in the research process, those videos are worth their weight in gold.